SonicMastr/Sonic-CD-Vita/README.md

 - After that's complete, run `make`
 - Install SonicCD.vpk

-Make sure you copy your Sonic CD game data to the ux0:app/SOCD00001 folder
+Make sure you copy your Sonic CD game data to the ux0:/data/SonicCD/ folder

+## Known Issues

+- Rare crash while loading a save or starting new game.
+Just restart.
+- Sonic on the Main Menu is not transparent like he's supposed to be
+- Menu and Special Stages are extremely slow.
+This is simply due to the Software renderer and should be fixed when a Hardware renderer is added

 # Sonic-CD-11-Decompilation
 A Full Decompilation of Sonic CD 2011, Based on the PC remake with improvements & tweaks from the mobile remakes